Many overseas property buyers have been delaying purchases in Greece. Because of continuing uncertainty in the country, an expert has stated.

-As a result, it was viewed by many politicians and commentators as a referendum on whether the country should remain in the eurozone.
+As a result, it viewed by many politicians.
+And commentators as a referendum on whether the country should remain in the eurozone.

-Antonis Samaris of the New Democracy party has been named as prime minister and an announcement on who will be included in his cabinet is set to be made soon.
+Antonis Samaris of the New Democracy party has named as prime minister.
+And an announcement on who will be included in his cabinet is set to be made soon.